 A student in a performance curriculum, if entering as a freshman, should achieve proficiency level six in the principal performance area at the time of audition, and must complete proficiency level ten in that area to be eligible for graduation.
 In addition to presentation of a senior recital, performance majors also must make three solo appearances on the major instrument in upper-level student recitals or convocations.
 Exceptions to this policy are noted below.

-Band or Orchestra Instrument, or Guitar, Flute, oboe, clarinet, saxophone, bassoon, double bass, and guitar.
+Band or Orchestra Instrument, or Guitar, Flute, oboe, clarinet, saxophone,

+cello, double bass, and guitar.

-A proficiency level of ten and three solo appearances on upper-level recitals
+A proficiency level of ten and three solo appearances on upper-level recitals are required for graduation.

 Piano (Traditional Emphasis)